webpack/changelog-v5/README.md

 The core runtime is now very small and only includes the `__webpack_require__` function, module factories and the module instance cache.
 In the future, an alternative code runtime can be used to avoid wrapping the bundle in a IIFE and allow ESM style exports.
 This will allow ESM as target.

-As some responsibilities from Main and ChunkTemplate were removed, several associated hooks were removed respectively.
+As some responsibilities from Main and ChunkTemplate were removed, several associated hooks were removed as well.

 MIGRATION: If you are injecting runtime code into the webpack runtime in a plugin, consider using RuntimeModules instead.